Especially following the release of his second album, Fine Line, the question of Harry Styles’ sexuality persists throughout his fanbase.

 As his stardom continues to soar, Styles is excited to play with boundaries, to blur the (ahem) fine lines between genres and (ahem again) styles that have previously defined music, fashion, and visual aesthetics.
 But he feels that how he personally identifies his sexuality just isn’t really relevant.

 The Guardian’s profile notes that curious, ravenous fans regularly comb through any details Styles might weave into his work, searching for hidden messages between the lines.
-There is his Fine Line cover art, with its bold blues, pinks, and magentas that evoke the colors of the bisexual and transgender flags.
+There is his Fine Line cover art, with its bold blues, pinks, and magentas that evoke the colours of the bisexual and transgender flags.
 There is the album’s sexy, fruit-heavy lyrics and tracklist.
-There are his bold, multicolored manicures and luxurious, ruffled wardrobe.
+There are his bold, multicoloured manicures and luxurious, ruffled wardrobe.

 In the process, people extrapolate meanings about his gender performance and sexual identity that he may not agree with or feel compelled to explain — but that doesn’t make his work any less genuine.